dannystaple/dannystaple.github.io/_posts/2014-08-29-ide-revisited.md

 I would like to make sure that the output from Jekyll is available locally - I can ssh in and see the nohup.out file, but it would be nice to integrate that more into pycharm.

-Also - it would be great if the VM would automatically start jekyll, as I have a couple of Jekyll based sites, I can almnost visualise a runner with a couple of named directories and port numbers, starting jekyll on all of them.
-Maybe something set up to run with initd so I only need to start the VM headlessly, and it will start funcitoning correctly.
+Also - it would be great if the VM would automatically start jekyll, as I have a couple of Jekyll based sites, I can almost visualise a runner with a couple of named directories and port numbers, starting jekyll on all of them.
+Maybe something set up to run with initd so I only need to start the VM headlessly, and it will start functioning correctly.

+A certain amount of this is moot when minor site tweaks can be made from github directly on a connected device, so I can stick with pycharm when at my laptop.
+Github has preview built in, and will directly render valid stuff.